MikolajSzawerda/music-sae/docs/wimu2025l_final.md

 Due to YuE’s architecture, which processes vocal and instrumental tokens separately, we split the audio into vocal and instrumental stems.
 This also enabled the use of instrumental tracks in MusicGen instead of full audio, improving SAE variance by 0.1.

-To support other datasets in the future we introduced *plugin architecture* which allows to easly write custom transformations and loading for given dataset and use it with already present ones.
+To support other datasets in the future we introduced *plugin architecture* which allows to easily write custom transformations and loading for given dataset and use it with already present ones.

 Additionaly we have used *accelerate* library to easily support mutli-gpu execution.

-We used the nnsight library to trace the models without generating new tokens, which significantly sped up activation collection.
+We used the nnsight library to trace the models without generating new tokens, which significantly speed up activation collection.
 This approach also allowed us to access, save, and intervene on activations directly, additionally enabling efficient ablation studies.

 We used dictionary_learning as the main implementation of SAE, as it provides all the necessary functionalities required for our project, including feature extraction.